Fresco Institute International Program

 The Center for Parkinson’s Disease and Movement Disorders at the Villa Margherita Healthcare Facility offers an all-inclusive treatment model for people with Parkinson’s disease and other movement disorders, along with their relatives, and uses a multidisciplinary approach and continuity of care.
 The center is composed of a neurology unit with 15 beds and a neurorehabilitation unit with 45 beds.

-The Department of Rehabilitation for Parkinson’s Disease and Severe Acquired Brain Injury at Moriggia-Pelascini Hospital of Gravedona ed Uniti is home to 56 beds dedicated to the rehabilitative hospitalization of people with Parkinson’s disease or parkinsonism—such as progressive supranuclear palsy and multiple system atrophy—and dystonia.
+The Department of Rehabilitation for Parkinson’s Disease and Severe Acquired Cerebrolesions at Moriggia-Pelascini Hospital of Gravedona ed Uniti is home to 56 beds dedicated to the rehabilitative hospitalization of people with Parkinson’s disease or parkinsonism—such as progressive supranuclear palsy and multiple system atrophy—and dystonia.
 Each year, it is accessed by an average of 600 patients.
 Three outpatient clinics are reserved for patients with Parkinson’s disease or movement disorders each week.

 Regional Referral Center for Parkinson’s Disease—University of Pisa